 - Instruction Document for High School Grade Template – Includes ACT Superscores

-The following documents have been created over time by high school counselors and technical analysts to help counselors extract data from various student information systems.
+The following documents have been created over time to help counselors extract data from various student information systems.

 - SASI System Users